Germany's Left Party takes a stand against populists – DW – 10/18/2024

 Gysi believes this weekend's federal party convention will set the course for the future.
 His prediction: "We are heading for a funeral," if things carry on as before.

-A turnaround is meant to happen with two new leaders: Jan van Aken, who was a member of the Bundestag from 2009 to 2017, and newcomer Ines Schwerdtner, who joined The Left in 2023.
+Two new leaders hope to turn things around: Jan van Aken, who was a member of the Bundestag from 2009 to 2017, and newcomer Ines Schwerdtner, who joined The Left in 2023.

 In an interview with the regional newspaper Weserkurier, van Aken said: "Things can only get better."
 Now aged 63, he has been active in the peace movement for decades.
 Van Aken was involved with the environmental organization Greenpeace in the 1990s and worked as a biological weapons inspector for the United Nations (UN) from 2004 to 2006.